8 Sights in Santiago de Compostela, Spain (with Map and Images)

 Show sight on map

 Dolmen Novo Milenio is a sculpture by Silverio Rivas from the year 2000 located in the Parque de la Música in Santiago de Compostela, in front of the Auditorio de Galicia.
-The work was inaugurated within the framework of the celebrations of the European City of Culture of the Year 2000.
+The work was inaugurated as part of the celebrations of the European City of Culture of the Year 2000.

 Wikipedia: Dolmen Novo Milenio (ES)